Global optimization of harmonic oscillator basis in covariant density functional theory: The convergence of the nuclear binding energies as a function of size of fermionic basis: the examples of spherical Pb and deformed Pu nuclei

-Systematic numerical analysis of the CDFT results shows that the binding energies converge in a monotonous way in the pattern A. However, the same is true for the pattern B convergence but only for the $N_F$ values above some critical value $N_F^{crit}$.
-For example, one can see in Fig.\ \ref{conver-208Pb-240Pu}(a) that the binding energy curves for $f=0.8$ and $f=1.0$ converge monotonously above $N_F^{crit}=16$ and $N_F^{crit}=18$, respectively.
+Systematic numerical analysis of the CDFT results shows that the binding energies converge in a monotonic way in the pattern A. However, the same is true for the pattern B convergence but only for the $N_F$ values above some critical value $N_F^{crit}$.
+For example, one can see in Fig.\ \ref{conver-208Pb-240Pu}(a) that the binding energy curves for $f=0.8$ and $f=1.0$ converge monotonically above $N_F^{crit}=16$ and $N_F^{crit}=18$, respectively.

 The investigated cases of the $^{48}$Ca, $^{208}$Pb, $^{240}$Pu and $^{304}120$ nuclei clearly indicate that there is an optimal value of scaling factor $f$ which (i) provides the fastest convergence to an exact solution and (ii) for which relatively small basis (as compared with other $f$ values) is needed to obtain highly accurate reproduction of an exact solution.
-For the DD-MEZ functional, $f=1.4$ represents such an optimal value for heavy nuclei for $N_F\geq 16$ but comparable good accuracy is obtained at $f=1.2$ and 1.4 for $N\geq 12$ in the $^{48}$Ca nucleus.
-This is illustrated in Fig.\ \ref{conver-208Pb-240Pu} which shows that the $f=1.4$ solution is the closest to the exact one among considered solutions in $^{208}$Pb and $^{240}$Pb.
+For the DD-MEZ functional, $f=1.5$ represents such an optimal value for heavy nuclei for $N_F\geq 16$ with only slightly worse accuracy provided by $f=1.4$.
+However, comparable good accuracy is obtained at $f=1.3$ for $N\geq 12$ in the $^{48}$Ca nucleus.
+This is illustrated in Fig.\ \ref{conver-208Pb-240Pu} which shows that the $f=1.5$ solution is the closest to the exact one among considered solutions in $^{208}$Pb and $^{240}$Pu.
 Moreover, it is consistently close to the exact solution starting from $N_F=16$: larger basis is needed to achieve the same accuracy of the reproduction of exact solution for other $f$ values.

 One can also ask a question on how above discussed features depend on the functional.
 It turns out that they are generic for a given class of the functionals.
-The analysis of the convergence properties of the $^{48}$Ca and $^{208}$Pb nuclei carried out with DD-ME2 \cite{DD-ME2}, DD-MEX \cite{TAAR.20} and DD-MEY \cite{TA.23} functionals shows the same features as those seen for the DD-MEZ CEDF.
+The analysis of the convergence properties of the $^{48}$Ca and $^{208}$Pb nuclei carried out with DD-ME2 \cite{DD-ME2}, DD-MEX \cite{TAAR.20} and DD-MEY \cite{TA.23} functionals shows the same features as those seen for the DD-MEZ CEDF (see Fig.\ \ref{conver-NF}).

 It turns out that similar features exist also for the NLME functionals.
-This conclusion is born out in the calculations carried out with NL1 \cite{NL1}, NL3 \cite{NL3}, NL3* \cite{NL3*}, NL5(E) \cite{AAT.19} and NL5(Z) \cite{OATDPDF.25} functionals for the $^{48}$Ca and $^{208}$Pb nuclei.
+This conclusion is born out in the calculations carried out with NL1 \cite{NL1}, NL3 \cite{NL3}, NL3* \cite{NL3*}, NL5(E) \cite{AAT.19} and NL5(Z) \cite{OATDPDF.25} functionals for the $^{48}$Ca and $^{208}$Pb nuclei (see Fig.\ \ref{conver-NF}).
 However, the best agreement with exact binding energies is obtained for $f=1.2$ both in $^{48}$Ca (for $N_F\geq 12$) and in $^{208}$Pb (typically for $N\geq 18$).